201-created/ember-cli-acceptance-test-helpers/README.md

 ## Setup

+  * Run `ember generate ember-cli-acceptance-test-helpers`
+  * Commit any file changes made if your application is under source code management

+The generator makes changes to files assuming the structure of them has not changed much from the default version created during the initial Ember application creation.
+If too many changes have been made you will need to manually make the changes below instead:

   * Add ember-test-helpers to your package.json:
   * `npm install --save-dev ember-cli-acceptance-test-helpers`
   * import the registerTestHelpers function in your `tests/helpers/start-app.js`: